tkcsdvd/neo4j-movielens/README.md

-**For the Docker solution the MovieLens version with 100K ratings was used**
+**For the Docker solution the MovieLens version with 100K ratings was used.**

 If you want to use the 20M dataset: